LuizF0/Random-Episode-Chooser/README.md

 # Project 1:

-This is my first Python project.
+This is my first Python project

-I intend to update it as i learn new cool stuff.
+I intend to update it as i learn new cool stuff

-Here is the code:
+##Here is the code:

+'''
 import lib.collection as c
 import lib.menu as m
 import lib.randomizer as r